pablolozanoa/ML_P2_Gradient-Boosting/README.md

 ---

 ## 1. What does the model do and when should it be used?
-- This model implements a binary classifier using the gradient boosting technique:
-- A sequence of shallow decision trees (regression trees) is trained.
-- Each tree fits the negative gradient of the loss (pseudo-residuals).
-- Final prediction is an additive combination of all learners.
+The model developed in this project is a binary classifier built using the gradient boosting technique.
+It trains a sequence of shallow decision trees, specifically regression trees, that iteratively improve the model's performance.
+At each stage of training, a new tree is fitted to the negative gradient of the loss function, commonly referred to as the pseudo-residuals.
+These trees are then added together in an additive fashion, allowing the ensemble to gradually correct the errors made by previous learners.
+The result is a powerful and flexible classifier that can capture complex patterns in the data.

 ### 1.1 Use this model when:
-- You want a strong, interpretable model from scratch.
-- You are solving binary classification problems.
-- You want full control over training and customization.
+This model should be used when you need a strong and interpretable machine learning model for binary classification tasks.
+It is especially appropriate when building from first principles is required, or when you want full control over the training process, including hyperparameters, loss functions, and stopping criteria.

 ---